wichtounet/wichtounet.github.io/posts/2015/06/how-i-improved-a-bit-compile-time-of-etl.rst

 There are several other techniques that you can use to reduce compile time:

 1. Precompiled Headers are supported by both Clang and GCC, altough not in a compatible.
 I haven't tested this in a while, but it is quite effective and a very interesting technique.
 The main problem with this is that is not standard and not compatible between compilers.
 But it probably is the most efficient techniques when you have lots of headers and lots of templates as in my case.
-1. Unity builds can make full rebuild much faster.
+2. Unity builds can make full rebuild much faster.
 I personally don't like unity builds especially because it is only really good for full builds and you generally don't do full rebuilds that much (I know, I know, this is also the test done in this article :) ).
 Moreover, it also sucks at doing parallel builds.
-1. Pimpl idioms and other type erasure techniques can reduce compile time a lot.
+3. Pimpl idioms and other type erasure techniques can reduce compile time a lot.
 If it is well done, it can be implemented without so much overhead.
-1. Explicit instantiation of templates can also help, but only in the case of a user program.
+4. Explicit instantiation of templates can also help, but only in the case of a user program.
 In the case of a library itself, you cannot do anything.
-1. Reduce inclusions and use forward declarations, obviously...
+5. Reduce inclusions and use forward declarations, obviously...
+6. Use tools like distcc (I very rarely use it) and ccache (I generally use it).
+7. Update your compiler
+8. Upgrade your computer ;)
-1. ...
+9. ...